wmbm/tortuosity_toolbox/README.md

 # Matlab Toolbox for the Quantification of Cerebral Tortuosity

-A collection of code developed with the purpose to quantify the tortuosity ("bendiness") of cerebral blood vessels towards better understanding of age-related strokes.
+The purpose of this project was to develop a tool to quantify the tortuosity ("bendiness") of cerebral blood vessels towards better understanding of age-related stroke.
+Various metrics exist in the literature, however no unified testing tool was built to validated and compare across research studies.

-The toolbox was developed in collaboration with CRIC at Bristol University under the supervision of Dr. Emma Hart.

 ## Components